Cognitive behavioural therapy (CBT)

 • actions or behaviours.

-It has been proven helpful for a range of mental health conditions, eg, anxiety, depression, panic disorder, phobias, stress, bulimia, obsessive-compulsive disorder, post-traumatic stress disorder, bipolar disorder and psychosis.
+CBT has been shown to be helpful for a range of mental health conditions, eg, anxiety, depression, panic disorder, phobias, stress, bulimia, obsessive-compulsive disorder, post-traumatic stress disorder, bipolar disorder and psychosis.
 It can also help if you have problems with anger management, low self-esteem or chronic pain and fatigue.

 A CBT session is clearly structured, and you work together with a therapist.
 The session focuses on current issues and practical solutions.
 You may have homework to do in between sessions to reflect on the outcomes of each session and to try new ways of thinking and doing things.